Office of New Student Programs (NSP)

 The Verrazano School Freshman Orientation is a pre-semester program-specific mandatory one-day orientation program for all accepted incoming students into the Verrazano School Honors Program.
 This is a required orientation designed specifically for new Verrazano freshmen, and all incoming Verrazano freshmen must attend.
 Students accepted into the Verrazano School Honors Program do not participate in SPLASH, and will not need to register for any orientation other than the Verrazano Freshman Orientation.
 The purpose of this program is to provide Verrazano students with an overview of the Verrazano Program requirements, resources and opportunities available on campus and through the Verrazano Program, opportunities to engage with a cohort of students in the program, and to meet other incoming students, faculty, staff, and upperclassmen New Student Orientation Leaders.
 Verrazano School students should contact the Verrazano School Honors Program to register for this orientation program.

-Veteran New Student Orientation
+Veteran Student Orientation

-Veteran New Student Orientation is a pre-semester one-day program-specific orientation for incoming student veterans.
-In supporting the acclimation of CSI student veterans to CSI, and in conjunction with the college’s Veterans Support Services, Veteran New Student Orientation assists student veterans’ transition to campus life at CSI.
+Veteran Student Orientation is a pre-semester program-specific one-day orientation for incoming student veterans.
+In supporting the acclimation of CSI student veterans to CSI, and in conjunction with the college’s Veterans Support Services, Veteran Student Orientation assists student veterans’ transition to campus life at CSI.
 This program focuses on providing information and services to help student veterans navigate and maximize their educational benefits.
 In addition, the program informs student veterans of the resources and the services available on campus, and provides a chance to meet other student veterans, veterans support staff, and New Student Orientation Leaders.
-Student veterans who participate in Veteran New Student Orientation do not have to participate in SPLASH, and will not need to register for any other orientation other than the Veteran Student Orientation.
+Student veterans who participate in Veteran Student Orientation do not have to participate in SPLASH, and will not need to register for any other orientation other than the Veteran Student Orientation.

 The College Life Unit Experience (CLUE) Program